valentynkt/BackendGarden/content/notes/SOAP API.md

 ## Pros/Cons

-SOAP APIs are well-suited for complex enterprise applications due to their strict standards and robust security:

 > [!success]- Pros
 > - **Standardization**: SOAP ensures strict compliance with standards, making it suitable for formal enterprise environments.